DaveyPocket/B2F/readme.txt

-Basically F*cked
-A BASIC to BrainF*ck compiler.
+A BASIC to BF compiler.